Digital service standard

 7. Evaluate what user data and information the digital service will be providing or storing, and address the security level, legal responsibilities, privacy issues and risks associated with the service (consulting with experts where appropriate).

-8. Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this cannot be done for specific subsets of the source code).
+8. Make all new source code open and reusable, and publish it under appropriate licences (or explain why this cannot be done for specific subsets of the source code).

 9. Use open standards and common government platforms where available.

-11. Make a plan for the event of the digital service being taken temporarily offline.
+11. Make a plan for the event of the digital service being taken offline.

 12. Create a service that is simple and intuitive enough that users succeed first time.